Island of Lesbos (Lesvos) Guide: Towns, Beaches, Things To Do

 Village of Molyvos, Lesbos, Greece

-The hottest months of the year are July and August, while temperatures get more pleasant at the end of the season (September).
+Boasting the typical Mediterranean weather you will find in most of the Greek islands, Lesbos has plenty of sunny days and warm temperatures throughout the hottest months of the year, with July and August being the hottest, while temperatures are more pleasant at the end of the season (September).
 Spring is also an excellent time to visit if you want to enjoy a cooler climate with fewer crowds on the beach.

-Best Things To Do In Lesbos
+Best Things To Do In Lesvos (Top Sights And Experiences)

 Offering dozens of unique experiences, this is our selection of the best things to see and do in Lesbos.